foreverphoenix/the-phoenix-flavour/content/skyrim-se/enbseries/01-about-enb.md

 Presets are primarily shared on the Nexus and range from subtle improvements to feature-rich packages.
 The bulk of the preset-specific settings are stored in the `enbseries.ini` file.
 All general features can be tweaked or toggled on or off here.
 This INI is unique to its preset and also belongs into your **root** folder.

 This folder should be located in your **root** folder and it includes all additional effect files (INI files and additional folders).
 The included effects vary from preset to preset, depending on what the author is utilising.
-In rare cases, the effect INIs are outside the **enbseries** folder and kept in the **root** folder as well (this is the case for the guide’s preset, Visceral ENB).
+In rare cases, the effect INIs are outside the **enbseries** folder and kept in the **root** folder as well.

 ## ENB Manager